-We use computational models to study the cellular mechanisms of cortical microcircuit activity and brain signals, in health and disease.
+We use computational models to study the mechanisms of cortical microcircuit activity and brain signals in mental health.
 We develop biophysical models of human cortical circuits that integrate unique human cellular and connectivity data.
-We study how abnormalities in synaptic connections and ion channels affect information processing in cortical circuits, and identify biomarkers of the cellular changes in brain signals (LFP and EEG) to improve diagnosis of mental disorders, monitoring and treatment.
+We study how disease-related changes in synaptic connections and ion channels affect information processing in cortical circuits, and identify biomarkers of the circuit changes in brain signals to improve diagnosis, monitoring and treatment of mental disorders.

 Current research projects in the lab: